When to use it

 By moving high volume logs to a data lake and indexing them with Scanner, overall costs are reduced by 40%, which can free up meaningful budget for other projects.

-When you move the high volume log sources out of a tool like Splunk and into a data lake in S3 indexed by Scanner, there can be strong cost savings, and your search speed in Scanner will continue to be fast, but there are some practical tradeoffs to consider.
+When you move the high volume log sources out of a traditional SIEM and into a data lake in S3 indexed by Scanner, there can be strong cost savings, and your search speed in Scanner will continue to be fast, but there are some practical tradeoffs to consider.

 You can run queries supported by Scanner's query language, which may not be exactly the same as the queries supported by your prior log tool.
 For more information about the kinds of queries supported by Scanner's query language, see: